TripActions Celebrates World Tourism Day

 Our own TripActions team have built their careers in part by crossing the globe while building businesses and teams.
 We’re also a curious bunch who seek out new cultures and experiences with our flexible travel policy.
 TripActions actually encourages employees to make the most of their paid time off with a $2,000 annual stipend for personal travel.

-We caught up with several members of the TripActions team, spread throughout 9 global offices, to hear about their favorite business destinations or how they made the most of each trip by adding on an adventure.
+We caught up with several members of the TripActions team, spread throughout nine global offices, to hear about their favourite business destinations or how they made the most of each trip by adding on an adventure.

 TripActions Customer Success Manager Christine Adamission, is based in New York, but had the best trip of her life when she extended a work trip in Berlin to Croatia.
 Christine landed in Dubrovnik as the final World Cup match ended and she heard locals celebrating in the Old Town until early the next morning.